cliffsun/Josephson-Junction-Array-Model/README.md

 # Simulation-of-Non-Ideal-SQUIDs

-This code describes the behavior of the current in a SQUID (Super Conducting Quantum Interference Devices) when subject to a quantized magnetic flux.
+This code describes the behavior of the current in one SQUID (Super Conducting Quantum Interference Devices) when subject to a quantized magnetic flux.

 The array "arrayOfJunctions" signifies where each Josephson Junction is located (and thus where current is flowing).